mwermuth/marcuswermuth/_posts/2019-08-07-remote-leader-keep-a-journal.markdown

 **For new readers:** To get started in this series - [go to the first post](https://marcuswermuth.com/remote-leader-working-routine/ "Go to the first post").

-In the third post of the series **"Be an effective leader in a remote team"**, I am writing about keeping a journal .
+In the third post of the series **"Be an effective leader in a remote team"**, I am writing about keeping a journal.

 I would consider myself an introvert.
 I tend to be shy, quiet and prefer to spend a lot of time thinking and reflecting.
 Often I end up not being able to share exactly what I think, though.
 I have this perfect argument or thought played out in my head, but when it’s time to express it in words I end up stuttering and stalling until I just give up.
 Most of the bigger meetings I was in, I kept to myself, and only shared smaller bits and pieces.